zmievsa/cadwyn/docs/index.md

 uvicorn.run(router_versions[date(2002, 1, 1)])
 ```

-Universi has generated multiple things in this code:
+Cadwyn has generated multiple things in this code:

 * Three versions of our schemas: one for each API version and one that includes definitions of unions of all versions for each schema which will be useful when you want to type check that you are using requests of different versions correctly.
 For example, we'll have `UserCreateRequest` defined there which is a `TypeAlias` pointing to the union of 2002 version and 2001 version of `UserCreateRequest`.
 * Two versions of our API router: one for each API version

 You can now just pick a router by its version and run it separately or use a parent router/app to specify the logic by which you'd like to pick a version.
 I recommend using a header-based router with version dates as headers.
 And yes, that's how Stripe does it.

-Note that universi migrates your response data based on the `api_version_var` context variable so you must set it with each request. `universi.get_universi_dependency` does that for you automatically on every request based on header value.
+Note that cadwyn migrates your response data based on the `api_version_var` context variable so you must set it with each request. `cadwyn.get_cadwyn_dependency` does that for you automatically on every request based on header value.

-Obviously, this was just a simple example and universi has a lot more features so if you're interested -- take a look at the reference.
+Obviously, this was just a simple example and cadwyn has a lot more features so if you're interested -- take a look at the reference.

 ### Examples

-Please, see [tutorial examples](https://github.com/Ovsyanka83/universi/tree/main/tests/test_tutorial) for the fully working version of the project above.
+Please, see [tutorial examples](https://github.com/Ovsyanka83/cadwyn/tree/main/tests/test_tutorial) for the fully working version of the project above.

 ## Important warnings

-1. The goal of Universi is to **minimize** the impact of versioning on your business logic.
+1. The goal of Cadwyn is to **minimize** the impact of versioning on your business logic.
 It provides all necessary tools to prevent you from **ever** checking for a concrete version in your code.
 So please, if you are tempted to check something like `api_version_var.get() >= date(2022, 11, 11)` -- please, take another look into [reference](#version-changes-with-side-effects) section.
 I am confident that you will find a better solution there.
-2. Universi does not include a header-based router like FastAPI.
-We hope that soon a framework for header-based routing will surface which will allow universi to be a full versioning solution.
+2. Cadwyn does not include a header-based router like FastAPI.
+We hope that soon a framework for header-based routing will surface which will allow cadwyn to be a full versioning solution.
 3. I ask you to be very detailed in your descriptions for version changes.
 Spending these 5 extra minutes will potentially save you tens of hours in the future when everybody forgets when, how, and why the version change was made.
 4. We migrate responses backwards in versions from the latest version using data migration functions and requests forward in versions until the latest version using properties on pydantic models.
-5. Universi doesn't edit your imports when generating schemas so if you make any imports from versioned code to versioned code, I would suggest using [relative imports](https://docs.python.org/3/reference/import.html#package-relative-imports) to make sure that they will still work as expected after code generation.
+5. Cadwyn doesn't edit your imports when generating schemas so if you make any imports from versioned code to versioned code, I would suggest using [relative imports](https://docs.python.org/3/reference/import.html#package-relative-imports) to make sure that they will still work as expected after code generation.

 ## Theory